Best Free Data Visualization Tools for Actionable Insights in September, 2025

 While there are many premium tools out there, you don’t need to break the bank to create impactful charts and dashboards.
 This article introduces 8 powerful, free data visualization tools that combine usability, functionality, and flexibility.

-1. Powerdrill
+1. Powerdrill Bloom

 Key Features

-• AI-generated data questions and summaries
+• AI-powered data visualization with automated charts and summaries

-• Natural language interface for querying
+• Natural language queries for intuitive, conversational analysis

 Best for